 Greek Composer And Politician Mikis Theodorakis Has Died At The Age Of 96

-Greek composer and politician Mikis Theodorakis has died.
-He was 96 years old.
+Greek composer and politician Mikis Theodorakis died Thursday at age 96.
 A notice on his website cited cardiopulmonary arrest as the cause of death.
 Theodorakis' music for the film Zorba the Greek became a worldwide shorthand for a seize-the-moment kind of joyfulness.

 However, Theodorakis endured a lot of tragedy — and he was a much more complicated person than Zorba the Greek and its most famous song, a carefree dance, would suggest.